 Ever want to take notes about a web page or long email?

 How often have you wanted to take notes about a web page or a long email?

-Note-taking about a topic (multiple documents)
+Note-taking about a topic (about multiple documents)

 When you are researching a topic, you typically need to consult multiple documents.
 At this point, it is very helpful to create a document that contains notes that combine ideas from several documents.
 (This is what Mortimer Adler called “syntopical reading” in his famous book, How to Read a Book).

 With Hookmark, you can easily create a document for taking notes about several documents sources.
-Just use “Copy as Link” from any PDF or web page, and then “Link to Copied Address” on your notes document.
-Hook enables you to rapidly navigate between your “notes” document and the documents to which it links.
+Just use “Copy as Link” from any PDF or web page.
+You can paste the links right in your notes.
+Or you can use “Hook to Copied Link” on your notes document.
+Hookmark enables you to rapidly navigate between your “notes” document and the documents to which it links.
 Your notes document becomes a “hub” for your reflections about the topic, problem and literature.